proycon/LaMachine/docs/lamachine_pres_2021.md

 * Highly **flexible** solution (many flavours, serves many different audiences)
 * Does not focus exclusively on a service oriented architecture nor *Software as a Service*
+* The software provider needs to know only a subset of Ansible and no specific knowledge of Docker, LXC, Vagrant is required.
 * Really brings software to the users
 * Proven track record; real users
 * Builds on standard solutions, propagates software freedom